mattdesl/workshop-generative-art/README.md

 Below are some nice modules for creative coding & generative art:

+- [load-asset](https://www.npmjs.com/package/load-asset) - a utility to load images and other assets with async/await
 - [point-in-polygon](https://www.npmjs.com/package/point-in-polygon) - test if 2D point is within a polygon
 - [nice-color-palettes](https://www.npmjs.com/package/nice-color-palettes) - a collection of 1000 beautiful color palettes
 - [gl-matrix](https://www.npmjs.com/package/gl-matrix) - 2D and 3D vector & matrix math utilities